 Welcome to my Homepage !
-My name is Romain Fleury, and I am a Ph.D. candidate in the Department of Electrical and Computer Engineering at the University of Texas at Austin.
-I am currently working in the Metamaterials and Plasmonics research laboratory lead by Professor Andrea Alù.
-My research focuses generally on wave physics and engineering, with an emphasis on metamaterials, i.e. artificially engineered materials and nanostructures with electromagnetic, mechanical or electronic properties unavailable in nature.
+My name is Romain Fleury, and I am a postdoctoral research fellow at the Langevin Institute, in the School of Physics and Chemistry (ESPCI), Paris, France.
+My research interests span a variety of topics in the field of wave physics and engineering, with an emphasis on artificially structured materials and surfaces with electromagnetic, acoustic or electronic properties unavailable in nature.

 A complete list of my scientific publications can be found here.

 - May 11, 2016: Our paper about the Acoustic Drexhage experiment has been accepted for publication in Physical Review Letters and selected as an editor's suggestion.

 - May 10, 2016: Our paper on acoustic Floquet topological insulators has been accepted in Nature Communications.

 - May 8-13, 2016: I attended the workshop "Topological Matter at h=0" at the Lorentz Institute in Leiden, Netherlands, where I chaired a session on topological phononics.